lino-framework/eidreader/docs/index.rst

 .. _eidreader:

 =========
-EIDReader
+eidreader
 =========

-Welcome to the *EIDReader* project page.
+Welcome to the *eidreader* project page.

 .. py2rst::